Skip to content

 Currently, SGE is only available to users who sign up for free access to its Google Labs environment.
 But Mike King, founder of iPullRank, says once it’s launched as the default experience for everybody, publishers’ search-driven traffic will take a big hit.

-“You’re going to lose a lot of visibility on SERPS, and you’re going to lose a lot of referral traffic,” Mike says.
+“You’re going to lose a lot of visibility on SERPs, and you’re going to lose a lot of referral traffic,” Mike says.
 “Why would searchers click on your content links if the specific answers they came for are placed right in front of them?”

 Yet BrightEdge founder and executive chair Jim Yu believes what you might lose in referral traffic volume could balance out with richer, more robust information available on search.
 More top-of-the-funnel interactions will happen inside the SGE.
 Consumers who do click are ready to convert.
 “The traffic you receive would be higher quality and more monetizable,” Jim says.